skydom-io/jflo/README.md

     - `control`

 #### Stream redirection
-- From a file or pipe
+- From or to a file or pipe
-- From a TCP socket
+- From or to a TCP socket
-- To a file or pipe
-- To a TCP socket
 - Duplex binding

 ### Plug-in installation